ArnaoutLab/sentropy/README.md

 A ***community*** is a collection of elements called ***individuals***, each of which is assigned a label called its ***species***, where multiple individuals may have the same species.
 An example of a community is all the animals and plants living in a lake.
 A ***metacommunity*** consists of several communities.
 An example of a metacommunity is all the animals in a lake split into different depths.
 Each community that makes up a metacommunity is called a ***subcommunity***.

-Even though the terms metacommunity and subcommunity originate in ecology, we use them in a broader sense.
-If one is interested in analyzing a subset of a dataset, then the subset is a subcommunity and the entire dataset is the metacommunity.
+More broadly, if one is interested in analyzing a subset of a dataset, then the subset can be viewed as a subcommunity and the entire dataset as the metacommunity.
 Alternatively, if one is interested in how individual datasets (e.g. from individual research subjects) compare to all datasets used in a study, the individual datasets are subcommunities and the set of all datasets is the metacommunity.
-(When there is only a single dataset under study, we use “subcommunity” and “metacommunity” interchangeably as convenient.)
+We will adopt the terminology ***set*** (or sometimes ***superset***) and ***subset*** for the sake of generality.
+(When there is only a single dataset under study, we use “subset” and “set” interchangeably as convenient.)

 A ***diversity index*** is a statistic associated with a community, which describes how much the species of its individuals vary.
 For example, a community of many individuals of the same species has a very low diversity whereas a community with multiple species and the same amount of individuals per species has a high diversity.

 ## Partitioned diversity

-Some diversity indices compare the diversities of the subcommunities with respect to the overall metacommunity.
-For example, two subcommunities with the same frequency distribution but no shared species each comprise half of the combined metacommunity diversity.
+Some diversity indices compare the diversities of the subsets with respect to the overall set.
+For example, two subsets with the same frequency distribution but no shared species each comprise half of the combined set diversity.

 ## Frequency-sensitive diversity